VegOut

 In other words, the research keeps pointing to the same conclusion: if you want a behavior to last, it has to feel like yours.
 Not like something you're performing for approval.

-This isn't because I'm secretive.
-It's because I've learned, through painful trial and error, that the moment I start talking about a practice too much, my relationship with it changes.
+This isn't about secrecy.
+It's about a lesson learned through painful trial and error: the moment a person starts talking about a practice too much, the relationship with it changes.
 It shifts from something internal to something social.
-And once it's social, my ego gets involved.
-I start evaluating the practice based on how it sounds when I describe it rather than how it feels when I do it.
+And once it's social, ego gets involved.
+The practice gets evaluated based on how it sounds when described rather than how it feels when done.

-Same with the business.
-I run a content network with my brothers that reaches tens of millions of readers a month.
-We've been building it quietly for years.
-No podcast tour.
-No personal brand play.
-No LinkedIn posts about our revenue milestones.
-We just show up every day, try to make the work better than it was yesterday, and let the results speak for themselves.
+The same dynamic shows up in work.
+There are teams quietly building content networks that reach tens of millions of readers a month — no podcast tours, no personal brand plays, no LinkedIn posts about revenue milestones.
+They just show up every day, try to make the work better than it was yesterday, and let the results speak for themselves.

-I'm not saying public accountability never works.
+None of this is to say public accountability never works.
 For some people, in some contexts, it provides the initial push they need.
-But I've noticed that the people who sustain change over years, not weeks, are almost always the ones who eventually internalize the motivation.
+But the people who sustain change over years, not weeks, are almost always the ones who eventually internalize the motivation.
 They stop needing the audience.
 The work becomes its own reward.

 The quiet ones are the ones who last